Forthright-com/MFA-Audit/README.md

 **PowerShell toolkit for auditing multi-factor authentication (MFA) adoption across customer tenants.**

-Method to quickly assess security posture and identify high-risk users lacking MFA protection.
+Perfect for Managed Service Providers (MSPs) who need to quickly assess security posture and identify high-risk users lacking MFA protection.

 ## 🎯 **What This Does**

 - **Identifies high-risk users** with no MFA protection across customer tenants
+- **Verifies MFA enrollment status** for each user (enrolled/not enrolled)
+- **Tracks MFA usage patterns** over the last 30 days
 - **Generates actionable reports** with clear risk categories
 - **Scales to multiple customers** with batch processing
 - **Exports detailed CSV files** for further analysis